1982 North Indian Ocean cyclone season

-The 1982 North Indian Ocean cyclone season was part of the annual cycle of tropical cyclone formation.
+The 1982 North Indian Ocean cyclone season was an above average season.
 The season has no official bounds but cyclones tend to form between April and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.
 There are two main seas in the North Indian Ocean—the Bay of Bengal to the east of the Indian subcontinent and the Arabian Sea to the west of India.
 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center (JTWC) releases unofficial advisories.
 An average of five tropical cyclones form in the North Indian Ocean every season with peaks in May and November.
 Cyclones occurring between the meridians 45°E and 100°E are included in the season by the IMD.

 Systems

 Extremely Severe Cyclonic Storm BOB 01

 On April 30 the monsoon trough spawned a tropical depression in the western Bay of Bengal.
 It tracked northeastward, becoming a tropical storm on the 1st and a cyclone on the 2nd.
 Its movement became more to the east, and the cyclone continued to quickly intensify, reaching a peak of 145 mph winds just before landfall.
 The small and compact cyclone hit southern Myanmar on the 4th, and it dissipated the next day over land.
 Moderate to heavy damage was experienced, but advance warning kept the death toll at only five.